 The CHC Zone impacts approximately 505 properties.
 The tables below break down the zoning of the properties within the CHC Zone.
-Staff notes that of the 505 properties, 381 of them have at least some portion of the property within a resource zone and 128 have at least some portion of the property within a residential zone.
+Staff notes that of the 505 properties, 381 of them have at least some portion of the property within a resource zone and 128 have at least some portion of the property within a resource zone and 128 have at least some portion of the property within a resource.